nkamatam/Exams/CDA/AWS CDA.md

 * Query operation is generally more efficient than a scan
 * Performance Improvement
 * Reduce the impact of a query or scan by seting a smaller page size which uses fewer read operations
-* Isolate scan operations to specific tables and segregate them from your mission-critical
+* Isolate scan operations to specific tables and segregate them from your mission-critical traffic
+* Try Parallel scans rather than the default sequential scan
+* Avoid using scan operations if you can: design tables in a way that you can use the Query, Get or BatchGetItem APIs
 *

+*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjM1MDM3OTcxLDEyMjQxMjM5ODAsOTc4NT
+eyJoaXN0b3J5IjpbLTgxNzY5MzI2LDEyMjQxMjM5ODAsOTc4NT
 c0MzI5LC0xODQzMDA2NjcsLTExOTA3NjM1OTUsNjE3ODE5NTkz
 LC0yNTE3OTU5MTEsLTI1NjUyNzgwOSw1NzQxMTg4MTEsMTA2OT
 k3NTc1Myw3NTM5NzE5MjMsMTA5Mzk1NTg1Ml19